-For the first couple of years, word of mouth among developers was the lifeblood of Stripe’s business.
 As Patrick explained in an interview with TechZing, “Initially it very much spread through a word of mouth process.
 That was surprising to us because it’s a payment system not a social network so it’s not something you’d think would have any virality whatsoever.
 But it became clear that everything else was so bad and so painful to work with that people actually were selling this to their friends.”

 2) Obsess over customer experience.